 *record scratch* Wait, what?

 Yes, this highly sensitive introvert loved a rock concert.
 I know it sounds weird, but that’s only because there’s a misconception floating around that introverts don’t ever like to go out and “do things.”
+That’s not what it means to be an introvert at all.
 While it’s true that you’re more likely to find your average introvert relaxing at home on a weekend, it doesn’t mean that’s all we do.
 The world has a lot of awesome stuff to offer, and we may be just as excited about it as our extroverted counterparts — we just need more time to recharge after enjoying said awesome stuff.

 How to Attend a Concert With Exhausting Yourself